Run the gauntlet

 It didn't take long for gantlope to migrate into ganlet, or gauntlet - possibly as a result of a simple muddle over the similar-sounding words or possibly because of the association with the use of gauntlets as weapons and with the antagonism implicit in 'throwing down the gauntlet'.

-The earliest known record of the gantlet form of the phrase is in Joseph Glanvill's The vanity of dogmatizing, or confidence in opinions etc., 1661:
+The earliest known record of the gantlet form of the phrase is in Joseph Glanvill's The Vanity of Dogmatizing, 1661:

 "To print, is to run the gantlet, and to expose ones self to the tongues strapado."